 Configure API Logging

-This feature is only available in NCache Enterprise Edition.
+This feature is only available in NCache Enterprise.

-Launch NCache Web Manager by browsing to
+Launch the NCache Management Center by browsing to http://localhost:8251 or

 - You can specify the time duration for which the API Logging will stay enabled.
-After this duration API Logging stops.
+After this duration, API Logging stops.